Content on this page requires a newer version of Adobe Flash Player.

-Ankylosaurus was the last, main, and most famous of the armored dinosaurs known as the Ankylosaurians.
+Ankylosaurus Dinosaur was the last, main, and most famous of the armored dinosaurs known as the Ankylosaurians.
 Its back and sides were covered with a stiff shell of armor, but its underbelly was uncovered.
 It also had a great club-like tail that might be used for defense against predators.
 Ankylosaurus was about the size of an elephant, but had a low-slung, extremely wide body.
-It is one of the most heavily armored dinosaurs to have ever been found.

 Some of these plates were urbanized in short spikes, others fused onto the skull forming hornlets, and a few fused to the end of the tail to form the enormous tail club.
 The tail was muscular, so it probably made an effective defensive weapon.